-Well, I see four groups of design decisions:
+Well, I see four groups of design decisions for APIs:

 Architectural Design Decisions: When designing an API, decisions have to be made regarding architectural issues, such as the patterns and the styles to be used.
-Should the API follow the REST or SOAP architectural style?
+Should the API follow the REST, RPC or GraphQL architectural style?
 These design decisions are foundational and have an impact on all following decisions.

 API Frontend Design Decisions: Since the frontend of the API is visible to the API consumers (= customers of the API), frontend design decisions are quite critical for the success of an API.
-Frontend design for APIs is typically RESTful design.
-For RESTful frontend design we need to answer questions such as: How does the URI of the API look like?
+Frontend design for APIs is typically RESTful design — but it is way more than applying the REST constraints.
+For RESTful frontend design we also need to answer questions such as: How does the URI of the API look like?
 Are the parameters passed in the form of query parameters or path parameters?
 Which headers and status codes should be used?